ManticoreGamesInc/platform-documentation/src/tutorials/terrain_reference.md

 | Uniform        | ![Uniform Scaling](../img/TerrainReference/UniformScalingProperties.png){: style="max-width: 100%" } |
 | XY Lock        | ![Lock XY Scaling](../img/TerrainReference/LockXYScale.png){: style="max-width: 100%" } |

 The **Height** property determines at what altitude the foliage can spawn.
 This property is extremely useful when creating terrain with bodies of water.
-You can use this property to prevent trees or bushes from spawning below the water level.
+This property could be used to prevent foliage like trees and bushes from spawning below the water level.
 There are two settings for this property.
 The first setting is the minimum height.
 The second setting is the maximum height.

 ![Height Property](../img/TerrainReference/HeightProperty.png){: .center loading="lazy" }